benhur07b/benhur07b.github.io/_posts/2018-09-21-create-a-globe-in-QGIS.md

 ---
 layout: post
-title: Create a Globe-like Orthographic Projection Map in QGIS 3
+title: "Create a globe-like orthographic projection map in QGIS 3"
 description: Learn how to create globe-like orthographic projection maps in QGIS 3 centered at different places on the earth by using custom Coordinate Reference Systems (CRS).
 tags: [foss4g, qgis, qgis3, map-projections]
 pinned: false